e-j-w/misc-docs/fragment_tree_cheat_sheet.md

 ## Loading the fragment tree file

-The fragment tree data needs to be loaded into GRSISort for any of this to work
+The fragment tree data needs to be loaded into GRSISort for any of this to work.

 ```
 grsisort -l /path/to/fragmentRUN_000.root